HilalMuhamed/HilalMuhamed/README.md

 # 💫 About Me
 I'm a **Full Stack Engineer** with a passion for building real-world projects that combine creativity and problem-solving.
 From developing intelligent monitoring systems and compilers to full-stack booking platforms and cross-platform games, I enjoy working across the stack and pushing myself with every project.

-I'm especially passionate about:
-- 🚀 Turning ideas into fully working products
-- 🎮 Making games that are fun and technically challenging
-- 🧠 Exploring AI, automation, and emerging technologies
-- 🧩 Tackling tough problems through competitive coding and hands-on projects

 I’m always exploring new tools, experimenting with ideas, and learning by building.

 ---